 (Screenshot depicting the 3D model of a futuristic aircraft rendered as wireframe.)

 Programmers welcome!
 Stereo Imagination is a Python toolkit for generating and manipulating 3D geometry from code.
-This can be used to make visualizations, or as the basis for a graphics engine.
-There are other solutions out there, but Stereo Imagination also has the quality of being simple and transparent.
+This can be used for quick visualizations, as the basis for a graphics engine, or more likely for fun and learning: the code is very simple and transparent.
+For serious use you probably want OpenSCAD.

 Download

-Stereo Imagination is open source under the MIT License.
-Samples are CC0.
+Stereo Imagination is free and open source under the Artistic License 2.0; samples are CC0.

 What you get